esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * `rdbms` - pool of connections to an RDBMS database
 * `rabbit` - pool of connections to a RabbitMQ server
 * `ldap` - pool of connections to an LDAP server
-* `generic` - pool of generic workers not assosiated directly with a particular connection (SNS, PushNotifications)
+* `generic` - pool of generic workers not associated directly with a particular connection (SNS, PushNotifications)

 All the above pools are managed by [inaka/worker_pool](https://github.com/inaka/worker_pool) library.